laibaashfaq1/Agentic_AI/Agentic-AI(Sun2-5)/Class_Work/Class_7/README.md

 <!-- Input GuardRails -->
-Exercise # 1 Objective: Make a agent and make an input guardrail trigger.
+Exercise # 1 Objective: Make an agent and make an input guardrail trigger.
 Prompt: I want to change my class timings 😭😭 Outcome: After running the above prompt an InputGuardRailTripwireTriggered in except should be called.
 See the outcome in LOGS

 Exercise # 2 Objective: Make a father agent and father guardrail.
 The father stopping his child to run below 26C.